 Laura Ulrich came to the farm in 1953 as a young bride to Raymond and went from city girl to farm wife overnight.
 She continues to live on the farm and the land is tended with the help of her son and another farmer, a man who came to the Ulrich farm as a young lad from Philadephia.
 Jack Shannon dreamt of farming from the time he can remember and came to stay on the Ulrich Farm during the summers learning the trade.
 Today, Jack has an expansive farm of his own.
 This is just one of the many stories.
 There are countless more.

-These paintings will be for sale as part of a special exhibition - an exhibit to benefit the Land Trust of Bucks County (formerly named Bedminster Land Conservancy) which helped Laura fulfill her dream in preserving this farm.
+The first special exhibition of these paintings was in 2017 - an exhibit to benefit the Land Trust of Bucks County (formerly named Bedminster Land Conservancy) which helped Laura fulfill her dream in preserving this farm.
 Click here for details!